 A qualifying institution must be an ASEE technical college member, and must have at least one associate or baccalaureate level program accredited by TAC/ABET.
 A qualifying department must be housed within a qualifying institution.
 The institution must also have an active Tau Alpha Pi chapter on campus.

 Nomination: Nominations should be made by an engineering technology school or department in fulfillment of the qualifying criteria.
 Because it is the intent of the award to recognize the implementing individual, as well as the qualifying activities, a curriculum vita (maximum of two pages) for the person most associated with the activity must be included in the nomination packet.
-The nomination is to be signed by the dean (or the top administrator supervising the engineering technology program) and the president of the institution, indicating that they also will financially support the attendance of the recipient at the awards luncheon and the ASEE Annual Awards banquet.
+The nomination is to be signed by the dean (or the top administrator supervising the engineering technology program) indicating that they also will financially support the attendance of the recipient at the Engineering Technology Award Dinner and the ASEE Annual Awards banquet.

 Renomination: No individual or department shall receive the award more than once, and no institution shall receive two awards within any five year period.
 An individual or department may be renominated.
 A nomination may be reactivated for up to two additional years after the initial submission upon written request from the appropriate official of the institution in which the department is housed or where the nominee was employed during the activities recognized by the award.